zachallaun/req/README.md

 See [`Req.request/1`] for more information on available options.

+## Steps

+Req features are implemented using steps: functions that operate on a request or response.
+Steps are attached to a `%Req.Request{}` struct and run in order when a request is made.
-Virtually all of Req's features are broken down into individual pieces - steps.
-Req works by running the request struct through these steps.
-You can easily reuse or rearrange built-in steps or write new ones.
-Importantly, steps are just regular functions.
-Here is another example where we append a request step that inspects the URL just before requesting it:
+You can rearrange built-in steps or write new ones yourself.
+For instance, Here's how you would append a request step that inspects the URL right before the request is made:

 ```elixir
 req =